snakemake/snakemake/docs/executing/cluster.rst

 Ordinary SMP jobs
 ~~~~~~~~~~~~~~~~~

-Most jobs will be carried out by programs which are either single core scripts or threaded programs, hence SMP (:ref: shared memory programs<https://en.wikipedia.org/wiki/Shared_memory>)
+Most jobs will be carried out by programs which are either single core scripts or threaded programs, hence SMP (`shared memory programs<https://en.wikipedia.org/wiki/Shared_memory>`_`)
 in nature.
 Any given threads and ``mem_mb`` requirements will be passed to SLURM:

 .. code-block:: python